ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 After this process is complete, the generation of a user-friendly address with a length of 48 non-spaced characters is finalized.

 :::info DNS ADDRESS FLAGS
 On TON, DNS addresses such as mywallet.ton are sometimes used instead of raw and user-friendly addresses.
-In fact, DNS addresses are made up of user-friendly addresses and include all the required flags that allow developers to access all the flags from the DNS record within the TON domain.
+DNS addresses are made up of user-friendly addresses and include all the required flags that allow developers to access all the flags from the DNS record within the TON domain.
 :::

 #### User-Friendly Address Encoding Examples